dsilveri0/autotyper/README.md

 If using ubuntu, put the file under the /bin folder on the home directory and grant it execution permission.

-To run the script use the following syntax: (Second argument is the number of repetitions.
-Third argument is the interval in seconds between each repetition.)
+To run the script use the following syntax:

-	autotyper [-h] "text you want to type" 5 2
+	autotyper [-h] "text you want to type" < Number of times the script will type the text > < Interval in seconds between each repetition >

 You can also run the following command to get help: